 To reach them, call or email Priscilla Toral:

 Lupus LA Patient Services Team

-If you need support, encouragement, guidance during a new diagnosis, physician recommendations or help navigating resources (like your medication), please reach out directly to our Patient Services Manager, Katherine, at email@example.com.
+If you need support, encouragement, guidance during a new diagnosis, physician recommendations or help navigating resources (like your medication), please reach out directly to our Patient Services Coordinator, Maggie, at firstname.lastname@example.org.
 You are not alone.
 We are here to help!